jefmeijvis/old.jefmeijvis.com/content/009-building-the-blog.md

 By using [Marked](https://www.npmjs.com/package/marked) I'm able to iterate over all the tokens that my markdown file contains.
 Whenever I encounter a heading element I add this to a list, and this can then later on be used to generate the table of contents.

 ### Svelte markdown
-To acutally render the markdown into html, I use [Svelte Markdown](https://www.npmjs.com/package/svelte-markdown).
+To actually render the markdown into html, I use [Svelte Markdown](https://www.npmjs.com/package/svelte-markdown).
 This library provides a component that accepts a string of markdown, and optional extra renderers to convert this markdown.

 For example: